dvidke/Mastery-Comparison/README.md

 First, you have to fill two summoners' name and select the regions of them.
 After that, you have to select a champion who you want to compare between the two summoners.
 You can choose random champion by the "Random" button.

-Next, the application going to collect the data and you have to choose between the summoners' by who do you think have more points.
+Next, the application going to collect the data and you have to choose between the summoners by who do you think have more points.

 Finaly, you will get a result page about your choice with other useful infos.